 3.1.
 Agreeability between Standard Clinic VEPs and RETeval® VEP in Detecting Chiasmal Pathway anomalies.

 40 healthy controls and 27 patients with chiasmal misrouting were included in this study (Table 2).
 All patients were selected from those undergoing routine EDTs (VEP and ERG) in a regional referral unit.
 Alongside standard ISCEV protocol EDTs, these patients also had flash VEP recordings measured using the handheld RETeval® as part of their routine clinical testing and data was then anonymised and extracted for use in this study (Figure 3A).
 All but 1 of the 27 albinism patients showed abnormal crossing by standard testing whilst all 27 had abnormal VEPs recorded by the RETeval®.
-Similarly, all but 1 of the 40 controls that had normal standard VEP results were also normal of the RETeval®.
-Together, this shows 97% agreement to standard ISCEV protocols.
+Similarly, all but 1 of the 40 controls that had normal standard VEP results were also normal on the RETeval®.
+Together, this showed 97% agreement to standard ISCEV protocols.
 Grouped averages were created for both groups (Figure 3B) which showed almost flat interhemispheric differences in the healthy patients; and a peak in the interhemispheric difference from the right eye of the albinism patients at 100ms and a trough at the same latency and with the same amplitude in the interhemispheric difference from the left eye.

 Table 2.
 Phenotypes and genotypes of patients with chiasmal misrouting included in the study.